brauner/man-pages-md/mount_setattr.md

   things another way: the mount must not have been attached to the filesystem hierarchy with a system call such as **move_mount**(2).)

+- The user namespace specified in *userns_fd* must have an idmapping written.

 ID mappings can be created for user IDs, group IDs, and project IDs.
 An ID mapping is essentially a mapping of a range of user or group IDs into another or the same range of user or group IDs.
 ID mappings are written